Welcome to our airport

 Biosecurity Regulations for International Arrivals

 New Zealand has strict biosecurity procedures to prevent the introduction of unwanted pests and diseases.
 When you fly to New Zealand from overseas, it's important to follow New Zealand law.
-That means when you arrive at a New Zealand border you must fill out a Passenger Arrival Card and declare or dispose of biosecurity risk goods.
+That means when you arrive at a New Zealand border you must fill out a New Zealand Traveller Declaration and declare or dispose of biosecurity risk goods.
 If you’re unsure – declare.

 What to declare